Chapter 3: Basic Architecture¶

 forwarding behavior (the Network OS).

-We return to the details of the compiler toolchain in Chapter 4, which
+We return to the details of the compiler toolchain in Chapter 4.
+For

-includes answering the question of why we need a P4 program in the
+now, we will just address the question of why we need a P4 program in

-P4 programs are written to an abstract model of the forwarding
+API to the data plane.
+P4 programs are written to an abstract model

-toolchain uses it to generate the API that sits between the control
+generate the API that sits between the control and data planes.

 3.3 Switch OS¶